antrea-io/antrea/docs/antrea-network-policy.md

 ## ClusterNetworkPolicy

-ClusterNetworkPolicy, one of the two Antrea Policy CRDs introduced, is a specification of how workloads within a cluster communicate with each other and other external endpoints.
+Antrea ClusterNetworkPolicy (ACNP), one of the two Antrea Policy CRDs introduced, is a specification of how workloads within a cluster communicate with each other and other external endpoints.
 The ClusterNetworkPolicy is supposed to aid cluster admins to configure the security policy for the cluster, unlike K8s NetworkPolicy, which is aimed towards developers to secure their apps and affects Pods within the Namespace in which the K8s NetworkPolicy is created.
 Rules belonging to ClusterNetworkPolicies are enforced before any rule belonging to a K8s NetworkPolicy.

 **Note**: ClusterNetworkPolicy is currently in "Alpha" stage.
 In order to enable them, edit the Controller and Agent configuration in the `antrea`